-Rarely at the top of the list to visit and stuck in the shadow of other Austrian cities, setting out to explore all the things to do in Linz that stem from the city’s creative arts scene might well change your perceptions about how much there is to see, and love, about Austria’s third-largest city.
+Rarely at the top of the list to visit and stuck in the shadow of other Austrian cities, setting out to find all the things to do in Linz that stem from the city’s creative arts scene might well change your perceptions about how much there is to love about Austria’s third-largest city.

 Linz – the capital of Upper Austria – sets out to showcase the best of itself visually and artistically, proving that as a Federal capital, its worthy of attention.

 A city proud to describe itself as future-orientated, Linz has transformed over the decades by continuously embracing change, and it soon becomes apparent that the arts form the very core of its identity.

 Historically, Linz is known for its 17th Century Old Town quaintness and wealthy steel industry status.
 It’s a Danube river city whose artistic revival was first ignited in darker days when Hitler wanted to restructure and use it as a core European base and rebuild as the main cultural centre of the Third Reich.

 Today, Linz has evolved into a designated European Capital of Culture (2009) and a UNESCO Media Arts City.
 It has grown to become home to educational institutions and research facilities involved in the development and understanding of media art and digital culture and further established itself as a European centre for social innovation and artistic enterprise.